What’s the best way to plan for each season?

-At this time of year, in the midst of the festivities, thoughts naturally turn towards the new season.
-Whether you’ve come off the back of a year of PBs, podium glory, frustrating injury, fluctuating motivation or a solid, unspectacular year it’s in our nature as athletes to look forward to 2019.
+- At this time of year, in the midst of the festivities, thoughts naturally turn towards the new season.
+Whether you’ve come off the back of a year of PBs, podium glory, frustrating injury, fluctuating motivation or a solid, unspectacular year it’s in our nature as athletes to look forward to the upcoming season.

-So here are three simple steps to putting together the right plan for 2019.
+- So here are three simple steps to putting together the right plan.

-However when looking at 2019 I think there is a sense in which we need to go ’back to the future’.
-We need to ask three really simple questions of 2019: what went well, what didn’t go well and what should I do differently next season.
+- However when looking at the forthcoming season, I think there is a sense in which we need to go ’back to the future’.
+We need to ask three really simple questions: what went well, what didn’t go well and what should I do differently next season.

-Do differently in 2019 – well, its about keeping the focus on core and nutrition and trying to build a little bit more volume into the plan, but in a ‘family friendly’ way and a way where I can absorb the training effect.
+- Do differently – well, its about keeping the focus on core and nutrition and trying to build a little bit more volume into the plan, but in a ‘family friendly’ way and a way where I can absorb the training effect.

 Set SMART goals for the new year